Equity Monday: Cybersecurity startups see deluge of capital as Microsoft looks to buy RiskIQ – TechCrunch

 - And this weekend, Twitter began to conform with new regulations in India, moves that come after it lost some legal protections during a scrap with the Indian government.

-- China’s tech market has been busy: News is out concerning ByteDance’s IPO delay, Tencent is being forced to drop some music label exclusivity, and the Chinese government recently blocked a merger of streaming giants in the country.
+- China’s tech market has been busy: News is out concerning ByteDance’s IPO delay, Tencent is being forced to drop some music label exclusivity and the Chinese government recently blocked a merger of streaming giants in the country.

 - There’s big news out from Flipkart this morning, thanks to its recent and huge new funding round worth $3.6 billion.